coding-kevin/helpfam/README.md

 ## Authentication

 Accounts are authenticated with JSON Web Tokens and bcrypt.
 The passwords are salted and hashed with bcrypt and then signed using a JWT secret.

+## Known Issues and Next Steps

+Need 'incorrect user/password' alert in login form

+Improvements to scalability, especially the filter buttons.